-This year's saw four of our nurses, Chang Yee Yee, Chaw Pui Teng, Geraldine Tulio Sasis and Madelina Lim being awarded with a Specialist Diploma in Palliative Care Nursing to develop themselves professionally on 5 September 2022.
+Four of our nurses, Chang Yee Yee, Chaw Pui Teng, Geraldine Tulio Sasis and Madelina Lim were awarded the "Specialist Diploma in Palliative Care Nursing" to develop themselves professionally on 5 September 2022.
 Organised by the Agency for Integrated Care, the award provides healthcare professionals working in community care to grow in their careers and empowers them to further contribute to their area of work.